ray-project/ray/doc/source/example-newsreader.rst

 This document walks you through implementing a simple news reader using Ray.
 The reader consists of a simple Vue.js frontend and a Ray backend.
-It has a simple recommendation engine built in, which you will train on upvotes from hackernews and learns online as the user stars articles.
+It has a simple recommendation engine built in, which you will train on upvotes from hackernews and which learns online as the user stars articles.

-It looks like this (the frontend is based on `QReader`_):
+It looks like this (the frontend is based on `QReader`_), here the recommended articles are in yellow:

 .. image:: newsreader.jpg